 body geometry: the 7th angel with works by bluemouth inc., sue balint & kayt lucas, jane miller, viv moore and.

 body geometry: the 7th angel with works by bluemouth inc., sue balint & kayt lucas, jane miller, viv moore and julia sasso presented by the Theatre Centre at Theatre Passe Muraille Mainspace (16 Ryerson).
-Runs to December 16, Thursday-Saturday 8 pm, Sunday 2:30 pm. $21, stu/srs $16, Sunday pwyc.
-416-504-7529.
-Rating: NNN
+Previews Wednesday (December 5), opens December 6 and runs to December 16, Tuesday-Saturday 8 pm, Sunday 2:30 pm. $21, stu/srs $16, Sunday/preview pwyc.
+416-504-9529.
+Rating: NNNNN